dooinn/dooinn/README.md

 ### Hi there 👋

+My name is Dooinn, and I'm a student at MSc Data Science & AI at DSTI.
+I'm interested in qll 5hintw Python & Data Science!

 - 🔭 I’m currently working on Data Science/Analytics
 - 🌱 I’m currently learning NLP & LLM